 City of Bellevue has its light rail planning home page here.

-City Attorney for City of Bellevue raises East Link environmental concerns in August 29, 2011 letter to FTA (pdf)
+City Attorney for City of Bellevue raised East Link environmental concerns in August 29, 2011 letter to FTA (pdf).
+One of the RODs responded to this.

-Bellevue citizens "Building a Better Bellevue" support the preferred track alignment of the City Council majority.
+Bellevue citizens "Building a Better Bellevue" supported the preferred track alignment of the City Council majority.

 Bellevue citizens lining up to support Sound Transit's track alignment to "Move Bellevue Forward" have a page here.